 Join us to discover the wonders of Tunisia.
 Forged out of the North African coastline, Tunisia is a country of tremendous variety.
-In the North are found lush green mountains, lakes and rivers, and in the south, the desert of the Sahara overwhelms with powerful scenery broken only by sporadic oases.
+In the North are found lush green mountains, lakes, and rivers, and in the south, the desert of the Sahara overwhelms with powerful scenery broken only by sporadic oases.
 Tunisia’s position beside the narrow straits of Sicily has kept it constantly at the center of the tumultuous history of the Mediterranean.
 For millennia, army after army has swept through this country, always leaving fascinating evidence of their passing.
 The Phoenicians, Romans, Vandals, Byzantines, Spanish, Turks, and French have all stamped their imprint, and we will witness the visible remains of their passing.
 During the excursion, see all seven of Tunisia’s UNESCO World Heritage Sites – Dougga, Kairouan, the medinas of Sousse and Tunis, the Punic remains of Kerkouane, magnificent Carthage, and El Jem, the largest Roman amphitheater in North Africa.

 Join Far Horizons on this very special 16-day trip to Tunisia.
 Explore Phoenician remains, Roman amphitheaters and aqueducts, Byzantine fortresses, desert oases, thousand-year-old mosques, and vibrant Berber (Amazigh) fortified villages as we travel from the fertile northern mountains to the deserts of the south and the Mediterranean Sea coast of the east.
 Along the way, we will visit some fabulous museums, including the Bardo Museum, which boasts the world’s largest collection of Roman polychrome mosaics.
 Don’t miss this in-depth journey of the Wonders of Tunisia!